TheNathannator/PlasticBand/Docs/Other/Rock Band Adapters/MIDI Pro Adapters.md

 ## Hardware IDs

-These hardware IDs are listed in the respective instrument docs as well, for easy reference they are copied here.
+These hardware IDs are listed in the respective instrument docs as well; for easy reference they are copied here.

 Some product IDs are assumed based on observed patterns: